UoB-COMSM0110/2024-group-18/README.md

   <div style="padding: 10px;">
     <h3>Tardis</h3>
     <img src="Game/assets/Static/TimeMachine/time1.png" alt="Tardis" style="width: auto; height: 100px;">
-    <p><i>Teleportation device that changes the state of the game by altering timelines.</i></p>
+    <p><i>Device to invoke time reversal.</i></p>
   </div>
 </div>

 **Obstructions:**
-Avoid explosives to ensure survival.
+Avoid explosives and pits to ensure survival.

 **How to Win:**
-Master gravity and momentum to navigate past challenges and utilize your past actions for success.
+Master gravity and momentum to navigate through the level, taking into account the actions of your past self.

 ### Oiram Game Inspiration:
 Oiram's narrative complexity is inspired by Tenet, the timeless platforming of Super Mario, and the temporal challenges of Braid, offering a unique gameplay experience.